oddbird/oddsite/content/community/blm.rst

-  Make a donation to any of the people & organizations listed above, on or after June 4, with funds under your own name, and then show us the reciept with the donation amount.
+  Make a donation to any of the people & organizations listed above, on or after June 4, with funds under your own name, and then show us the receipt with the donation amount.

   You can contact us `@OddBird on Twitter`_, or via `email to birds@oddbird.net`_